crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

    <td colspan="2" >
 <h3>Notes:</h3>
 <ul>
-<li>This was the main method for running the sentiment analysis.</li>
+<li>This was the main method for running the static sentiment analysis of the debates.</li>
 </ul>

    </td>